Freakwill/pyrimidine/docs/source/Customization.md

     ...

 class MyParticleSwarm(ParticleSwarm, metaclass=MetaContainer):

     element_class = _Particle
     default_size = 20
     ...
 ```

 In the standard definition, as an individual, a particle has two "chromosomes", one represents the current position, the other represents the current velocity.
 While, you can define three or more chromosomes, to include the acceleration.
-It also has an important attribute, `memory` as its clone, but stores the best position that the particle passed-by.
+It also has an important attribute, `memory` storing the best position that the particle passed-by.

 ## Simulated Annealing Algorithm